jeison-araya/jeison-araya/README.md

-### Hi there 👋
+### About me

-🌱 I'm an active student of Business computing at Univerity of Costa Rica.
+📌 I'm an active student of Business computing at Univerity of Costa Rica.
-🔭 Most of my experience its based on Fastapi with Python and Typescript with Angular.

 #### Languajes:
 - Mostly worked: `Python` and `Javascript`